Blendify/blender-manual/blender_docs/manual/interface/screens.rst

 :UV Editing: Flattening a projection of an object mesh in 2D to control how a texture maps to the surface.
 :Video Editing: Cutting and editing of animation sequences.

-Screens can be selected in the *Info Window* header that is at the top of the layout for preset screens.
+Screens can be selected in the *Info Editor* header that is at the top of the layout for preset screens.
 This is often confused for a menu bar by those new to Blender;
 however it is simply a window showing only its *header*.